Terry2077/teamable/README.md

 # teamable
-Application for managing employee user profiles
+Application for managing employee user profiles.

 ### To run the tests execute